markNZed/processism-react-three/storyboard.md

 ## 45.2.
 Animation
 The scene begins with an entity positioned outside of a system, observing it from a distance.
 The system under observation is initially presented as a closed loop of interacting entities.
 As the observation continues, additional entities and relations fade into view, revealing a larger system that includes both the observer and the system being observed.
 The observer is now shown as an active participant within this larger, interconnected system.
 ## 45.3.
 Narration
 Modern science has long relied on the concept of the independent observer, someone who stands apart from the system they study, analyzing it from an objective distance.
 For much of history, this perspective left human experience and consciousness beyond the reach of scientific inquiry.
-However, with the emergence of fields like consciousness studies, our understanding has begun to evolve, challenging the notion of the truly independent observer.
+However, with the emergence of fields like social psychology, our understanding has begun to evolve, challenging the notion of the truly independent observer.

-In the early 20th century, quantum theory revolutionized physics by demonstrating that the act of observation can fundamentally alter the behavior of particles.
-Contemporary physics has come to accept phenomena that seem to defy common sense, where the observer’s role cannot be easily separated from the system under observation.

-Without delving into the complexities of quantum mechanics, we can still recognize that the idea of an independent observer is largely an illusion.
-In reality, it is only by ignoring the intricate web of relationships that we can even imagine such independence.
-As we fade in the broader context in this scene, it becomes clear that what we observe, how we observe it, the language we use to describe it, and what we choose to omit all play a role in shaping the observation itself.
+The idea of an independent observer is largely an illusion.
+In reality, it is only by ignoring broader processes that we can even imagine such independence.
+As we fade in the broader context in this scene, it becomes clear that what we observe, how we observe it, the language we use to describe it, and what we choose to omit all play a role in shaping the observations we make.

 In most human systems, the very act of observing is already a form of participation.
 Just as every performer needs an audience, the observer’s presence influences the system.
-The observer and the observed are intertwined, their interactions forming a dynamic, participatory process.
+If we take one step back we can see these processses at work in our own lives.

-By understanding this, we can appreciate that our observations are not just passive acts of recording reality — they are active engagements that shape and are shaped by the systems we observe.
+We can appreciate that our observations are not just passive acts of recording reality — they are active engagements that shape and are shaped by the systems we particpate in.
 This perspective invites us to reconsider the role of the observer, not as a detached spectator, but as an integral participant.

 # 46. Scene: Conscious vs Unconscious
 ## 46.1.
 Objective